BZIvanov/Learning-Java/README.md

 # Learning Java

 This repository contains starting learning materials for Java.
+It is not replacement for the official documentation, just to give you an idea for how Java works.
+For detailed info refer to the documentation.

 ## Installation